Blue Hill Troupe

 The Blue Hill Troupe, Ltd. (often referred to as the Troupe or BHT), is a musical theatre performing company and charitable organization based in New York City.
 The Troupe is the only musical theatre company in the city that donates all the net proceeds of its performances to charity.

-Formed in 1924 in Blue Hill, Maine, the Troupe moved to New York City in 1926 and has mounted annual performances ever since.
-It began by staging a Gilbert and Sullivan opera each year, becoming the first performing group in the United States to produce all 13 extant Savoy operas.
+Formed in 1924 in Blue Hill, Maine, the Troupe moved to New York City in 1926 and has continued to mount annual performances ever since.
+It began by staging Gilbert and Sullivans' comic operas, becoming the first performing group in the United States to produce all 13 extant Savoy operas.
 The Troupe also began to give concerts, an annual gala and "out-of-town" performances.
 Since 1984, it has also produced a second fully-staged work of musical theatre annually.

 Each year, the Troupe selects a New York City charity as the principal object of its philanthropy, seeking to have the greatest charitable impact with the funds it raises through its performances.
 Over the decades, it has donated an inflation-adjusted total of more than $12 million.
-The Troupe has also served as a social outlet for its hundreds of members, who volunteer their time and talents towards its theatrical and charitable activities.
+For more than a century, the Troupe has also served as a social outlet for its hundreds of members, who volunteer their time and talents towards its theatrical and charitable activities.